imustafin/imustafin.github.io/en/_posts/2021-07-12-optimizing-heroku-postgres-for-free-tier.md

 can be also modeled using nested arrays or hashes.

-Storing objects in a database can be done using ActiveRecord's [serialize](serialize) method.
+Storing objects in a database can be done using ActiveRecord's [serialize][serialize] method.
 The underlying fields in the table should be `text` or `string` type.

 ```ruby